Social ads for first timers

 Organic vs paid

-Paid social can’t replace organic social but can augment it and drive to new audiences.
+Paid social can’t replace organic social but can augment it and drive to new specific audiences.
 The people that interact with your posts are all vital to reach.
 Contacts of those that like / comment / share your posts will see their interaction and therefore your posts.
 It takes 5-7 impressions before people remember a brand.

 Forcing people into your funnel